Mary is a designer on Zazzle where her products have sold to people all over the world due to their global appeal.

-Some of the products have a sliding scale as you can see from the screen shot below.
+Some of the products have a sliding scale as you can see from the screenshot.
 Using this you can adjust the price as well.
 Try and select a 'tempting' price for your item.
 For example, instead of something costing $10.23 you could opt for $10.49, $10.95, or $10.99.
 This type of marketing is more acceptable to the customer.
 I believe the customer feels comfortable with these numbers and won't question it which is what you want to make the sale.

 2. Update Your Zazzle Keywords

 Here are a few ideas:

 - Check tags for similar products (this isn't cheating, it is savvy business marketing).
 The tags can be found by clicking on their product and scrolling to the bottom.
 Their tags will be listed there.

 - Be specific as in the poodle example above.
 Include color, and size if appropriate.

 - Use long-tailed keywords or phrases such as: 'Yellow dandelions in the sidewalk' or 'woman in a flag bikini'

 - Add feeling tags: determination (for the dandelion), sadness, unhappy, excitement etc.